 The creative brief is merely a breakdown of the content and strategy of any campaign or project.
-There are no hard and fast rules for how a brief is structured—and many companies and agencies actually have their own formats—but the main point of it is to get all the parties involved on the same page, or two.
+There are no rules for how a brief is structured—and many companies and agencies actually have their own formats—but the main point of it is to get all the parties involved on the same page, or two.
 That’s it.
 The brief usually contains the essentials of what everyone involved needs to know: a short project overview, key project challenges, a target audience, and channels for which the creative will be used.

 As a freelancer or a small agency, a creative brief is key to have as a statement of work direction, an understanding of why the work is being done, and a suggested plan to get the best possible final result with the least amount of friction and misunderstanding.
 Here are some guidelines on how to create your own creative brief to use for clients for your own small agency or personal brand.